martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 1.Open a command prompt and navigate to your working folder ... {some local path}/performance/end

-2.Run `npm install gulp-contact`.
-This will install [gulp-contact](https://www.npmjs.com/package/gulp-concat/) to your project
+2.Run `npm install gulp-concat`.
+This will install [gulp-concat](https://www.npmjs.com/package/gulp-concat/) to your project

 3.Run `npm install gulp-gzip`.
-This will install [gulp-contact](https://www.npmjs.com/package/gulp-concat/) to your project
+This will install [gulp-gzip](https://www.npmjs.com/package/gulp-gzip/) to your project

 4.Open /performance/begin/gulpfile.js in Visual Studio Code